Ooh Wee: In popular culture

+In 2021, the song was used on a UK advert for McDonald's, and the following year it was used in an advert for Carolina Herrera New York: Bad Boy Cobalt.

+In 2024, the song was featured in a commercial for Bleu de Chanel featuring actor Timothée Chalamet.

+The song is heavily featured on ESPN as part of their 2024-2025 NBA coverage.

 Chart performance

 "Ooh Wee" had a positive chart performance.
 The song charted at number 15 on the UK Singles Chart; this, coupled with Elektra Records' decision to drop Ronson, culminated in Ronson returning to London.
 The song also charted at number 82 on the MegaCharts, number 83 on the Australian Singles Chart number 95 on the German Singles Chart and in America number 32 on the Rhythmic Top 40 and number 80 on the Hot R&B/Hip-Hop Singles & Tracks.